fthielen/website/content/home/demo.md

 You can download a PDF version of my [dissertation](files/dissertation-wf_thielen.pdf), and its [online Appendix](files/online_appendix.pdf).

-If you want to watch the defence online, please click [here](https://erasmusuniversity.eu.qualtrics.com/jfe/form/SV_daLcFaqrAHVKo1n).
+To watch the defence online, please click [here](https://media.eur.nl/Mediasite/Play/843c83fc18de4f9783efb960a83a18421d).

+If the above link does not work, [this](https://eur.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=4707d2a7-b5c0-46ff-8dcd-ac8100a03c72) is the back-up link (lower quality).